Back to blog

 • 400 – ‘Bad request’ is sent when the server cannot understand the request sent by the client.
 Generally, this indicates a malformed request syntax, invalid request message framing, etc.

 • 401 – ‘Unauthorized’ is sent whenever fulfilling the requests requires supplying valid credentials.
+Refer to this HTTP 401 Unauthorized Error guide for instructions on how to fix it.

 • 403 – ‘Forbidden’ means that the server understood the request but will not fulfill it.
 In cases where credentials were provided, 403 would mean that the account in question does not have sufficient permissions to view the content.
+Take a look at this HTTP 403 Forbidden Error guide for steps to fix it.

 • 404 – ‘Not found’ means that the server found no content matching the Request-URI.
 Sometimes 404 is used to mask 403 responses when the server does not want to reveal reasons for refusing the request.
+Review this HTTP 404 Not Found Error manual for guidance on resolving it.

 • 429 – This error code is more tricky as it means the client has exceeded the rate limit imposed by the server.
 Essentially, the server is receiving too many requests from the client within a specific time frame, and has temporarily blocked further requests from that client.
 An example of how to handle such an error, might look like this: